SIG55 Workshop

 Format and Activities:

-- Keynote lectures from leading researchers on structure-preserving discretizations, advanced LES modeling, and software implementations;
+- Keynote lectures from leading researchers on structure-preserving discretizations, advanced closure modeling, and software implementations;

-- Contributed presentations and flash talks from early-career researchers;
+- Contributed presentations and posters from early-career researchers;

 - Open discussion sessions on benchmark case definition and software/tool interoperability;

-- A roundtable on future directions, collaborative projects, and SIG growth strategies.
+- A roundtable discussion on future directions, collaborative projects, and SIG growth strategies.

 Impact and Expected Outcomes:

-This first SIG event will serve as a catalyst to consolidate the community, lay the groundwork for future collaborative efforts, and align research directions.
+This first SIG event will serve as a catalyst to consolidate the community, assess the current landscape of CFD, lay the groundwork for future collaborative efforts and align research directions.
 It will also help create a common roadmap for numerical benchmarking and software integration.
-Furthermore, it will increase the visibility of the SIG within ERCOFTAC and the broader CFD community, paving the way for follow-up events and potential joint funding proposals.

 Programme: TBC